 The historical and cultural wealth of Ancient Egypt is infinite, able to take travelers from all over the world on a magical journey through time more than 3500 years ago.
-It is considered to be one of the most captivating monuments to explore in the heavenly city of Luxor, famous for its highly preserved carvings, reliefs, and statues.
+It is considered one of the most captivating monuments to explore in the heavenly city of Luxor, famous for its highly preserved carvings, reliefs, and statues.

-This ancient mortuary temple of Ramses III was able to stand the test of time and preserve some of the most enchanting collections of Artifacts and monuments ever built.
+This ancient mortuary temple of Ramses III was able to stand the test of time and preserve some of the most enchanting collections of artifacts and monuments ever built.
 This majestic temple holds many great scenes of allure and grandeur worthy of exploring.

 It was abandoned in the 3rd intermediate period (1075 – 656 BC) and acted as a private cemetery.
 The temple held a row of funerary chapels to the so-called wives of Amun during the 20th, 25th, 26th, 29th, and 30th Dynasties plus in the same dynasties and the Greco-Roman were a number of various modifications and alterations.

-Many may wonder why is the Medinet Habu important and what was Medinat Habu used for, and the answer is that The archaeological wonder of Medinet Habu is a fortified construction that was a highly important religious center dedicated to the God Amun and a Pharaonic power base within western Egypt.
+Many may wonder why is the Medinet Habu important and what it was Medinat Habu used the answer is that The archaeological wonder of Medinet Habu is a fortified construction that was a highly important religious center dedicated to the God Amun and a Pharaonic power base within western Egypt.

-It was used in times of conflict for protection for the western inhabitants of Thebes and as a center for Dayr al-Madinah women's village.
+It was used in times of conflict for protection for the western inhabitants of Thebes and as a center for the Dayr al-Madinah women's village.
 The complex was also a walled and fortified town for the Coptic Christians in the 9th century AD.
 It was designed to display military might and celebrate victory in battles against the sea people, Libyans, and Nubians.

 It is the second biggest ancient temple ever constructed on an area of 66,000 square meters on the west bank of the Nile River at the feet of the Theban Hills in the opposite city of Luxor.
 The Temple measures 200 m in width from the north to the south and 320 m in length from the east to the west.